hotg-ai/librunecoral/README.md

 # librunecoral

-A thinly veiled wrapper libcoral from google
+A thinly veiled wrapper around tflite and libedgetpu from Google

 ## Building